-No. Procedures Time to Complete Associated Costs 1 Obtain cadastral plan and location map Agency : Agence Nationale de Consérvation Foncière et du Cadastre The cadastral plan contains the company name; the coordinates of the land plot, including north-south orientation; the registration number of the property title; the cadastral map; and the situation plan.
-2 days MAD 125 2 Obtain an urban certificate (note de renseignements) Agency : Land Registry (Agence Urbaine de Casablanca) The urban certificate specifies the intended purpose of the land.
+No. Procedures Time to Complete Associated Costs 1 Obtain a copy of registration certificate and lot plan Agency: Agence Nationale de Consérvation Foncière et du Cadastre The registration certificate and the lot plan contain the company name; the coordinates of the land plot, including north-south orientation; the registration number of the property title; the cadastral map; and the situation plan.
+2 days MAD 125 2 Obtain an urban certificate (note de renseignements) Agency: Land Registry (Agence Urbaine de Casablanca) The urban certificate specifies the intended purpose of the land.
 All documents obtained in the previous procedure must be submitted along with a proof of ownership an extract from the land registry.
-0.5 days MAD 450 3 Submit scanned documents online and request building permitAgency : CasaUrbaThe architect will log in to CasaUrba (www.casaurba.ma) to obtain the list of required documents for his project. all required documents are scanned and uploaded in the system for verification of completeness.
-Casaurba is only accessible to architects.Within 24 hours, the architect is informed if there are any missing documents.The cost is as follows: MAD 150 for small projects and MAD 300 for larger projects (including the Doing Business case study warehouse).
-0.5 days MAD 300 4 Obtain building permit Agency : Municipal Authority, Prefecture Authorities, Land Registry (Agence Urbaine) and Fire Department (Protection Civile) The architect is required to upload all documents on the website casaurba.ma so that the commission can review it.
-The request is electronically filed and an issuance date will be assigned within 15 days.
-Once the commission has approved the application, the architect is informed by Casaurba of the decision.
+0.5 days MAD 450 3 Submit scanned documents online and request building permit Agency: CasaUrba The architect will log in to CasaUrba (www.casaurba.ma) to obtain the list of required documents for his project. all required documents are scanned and uploaded in the system for verification of completeness.
+Casaurba is only accessible to architects.
+Within 24 hours, the architect is informed if there are any missing documents.
+The cost is as follows: MAD 150 for small projects and MAD 300 for larger projects (including the Doing Business case study warehouse).
+0.5 days MAD 300 4 Pay taxes and obtain building permit Agency: Municipal Authority, Prefecture Authorities, Land Registry (Agence Urbaine) and Fire Department (Protection Civile) The architect is required to upload all documents on the website casaurba.ma so that the commission can review it.
+The request is electronically filed and an issuance date will be assigned.
+Once the commission has approved the application, the architect is informed by CasaUrba of the decision.
 The file submitted to obtain a building permit includes about eight architectural plans, land registry plans, the land ownership certificate provided by Land Registry, and application forms containing general information about the construction project and a description of the construction project.
 A set of the application file is sent to the Fire Department (Protection Civile), Prefecture Authorities, and Land Registry (Agence Urbaine), and LYDEC (Lyonnaise Des Eaux de Casablanca).
-The fees are paid at the municipality once the building permit has been granted to the project owner.
-Each architectural study plan is subject to the following payments: • MAD 50.00 for stamp duties 15 days MAD 30,663
+Once the application is approved, the architect pays the fees at the municipality, after which the building permit will be issued and sent electronically to the project owner.
+15 days MAD 30,663 5 Hire licensed technical supervisor Agency: Licensed Technical Supervisor A private "Bureau de controle" must be hired to conduct the inspections during construction.
+1 day MAD 5,000 6 Notify Municipality of commencement of work Agency: Municipality According to Article 5 of Appendix 6, building permit sample, issued in the Decree No2-13-424 of May 24, 2013 and published in the Official Gazette No. 6174 of 1 August 2013 "the applicant is required to inform the relevant departments of the municipality by mail within 48 hours of the commencement of work.
+BuildCo informs the Commune through an 'avis d'ouverture de chantier' of the commencement of construction.
+1 day no charge 7 Receive random inspection from the controlleur de la commune (municipal inspector) Agency: Municipality The Municipality will conduct one random inspection during the construction phase to verify there 1 day no charge